a-cosmology-group/acg/resources/marmet_l/tension-with-models.md

 - "Expansion of space" has no empirical test beyond the realm of astronomical observations.
 - The unknown nature of the main ingredients of the model, "dark matter" and "dark energy".
+- Smallness of Λ (> 0).
 - The unknown physics of "inflation".
 - Validity of General Relativity assumed beyond experimentally tested scales.
 - Tensions that appear with every precision measurements.
+- High uncertainty on the most fundamental parameter of the model $$H_0$$.
+- Small-scale Issues: Core-Cusp, Satellite, etc.

 # Observations at tension with cosmological models